NormalView: tree species classification from backpack and aerial lidar data using geometric projections: Materials and Methods

-In the OP images, we used the intensity values of the points as a single-channel colour input.
-The intensity values belong to the interval \([0, \num{65536} ]\) and were normalised by dividing by the maximum value, \num{65536}, since the absolute scale of the intensity can reveal relevant information about the tree.
+In the OPI images, we used the intensity values of the points as a single-channel colour input.
+The intensity values provided by the scanners belong to the interval \([0, \num{65536} ]\) and were normalised by dividing by the maximum value, \num{65536}, since the absolute scale of the intensity can reveal relevant information about the tree.
 The scaled intensity values were then linearly scaled to the interval \([0, 255]\), and rounded to integers.
-These values were then used as input for each of the three 8-bit colour channels in an RGB-image, resulting in a greyscale image.
+For the MLS data, these values were then used as input for each of the three 8-bit colour channels in an RGB-image, resulting in a greyscale image.
 The ALS data contains information from three intensity channels, from which we created intensity-coloured images by using different permutations of the intensities.
 We created greyscale intensity images from each individual channel as described for the MLS data, and also three types of images containing two different channels, and finally images using all three channels.
 For the images containing two different channels, the third colour value in the images was set to zero.
 For the images containing data from all three channels, we performed a similar normalisation as above and used the three channels as input to the red, green, and blue colour channels.
 The various colouring schemes are illustrated in Figure~\ref{fig:species_images}.

 For NV images, we first estimated a normal vector for each point.
-The normal at a point is estimated by finding the nearest $N$ points of the point in question and fitting a plane via principal analysis.
+The normal at a point is estimated by finding the nearest $N$ points of the point in question and fitting a tangent plane via principal component analysis.
 In this study, we set $N = 20$.
+This allows for enough points so that the plane is approximately tangential to the surface at the point, while taking points from a small enough area so that we preserve local geometry.
+In the ablation studies it was found that the choice of \(N=20\) provides the best balance between MLS and ALS data, although the effect of the value of the parameter is rather miniscule, as seen in Table~\ref{tab:ablation_NN}.
 The unit-length normal vector of this plane was then chosen as the normal.
-We oriented the normals to point outward, so that the angle between the normal vector and the vector from the point to the estimated trunk is greater than \ang{90}.
+We oriented the normals to point outward, so that the spatial angle between the normal vector and the vector from the point to the estimated trunk is greater than \ang{90}.
 Subsequently, the components of the normal vector were used as the red, green, and blue colour channels, after a linear scaling to the interval \([0,255]\), and rounding to integer values.

 In the WOP images, a pixel was simply coloured white, if there is a projected point corresponding to it.
 For the intensity and normal images, we applied a Gaussian convolution kernel, to make the images smoother.
 The convolution kernel is \(3 \times 3\) with a standard deviation of 0.85.
 No filter was applied to the WOP images.